runai-professional-services/ltr-runbooks/docs/user_training/Workloads/preemption-exercise.md

 9. Now shut down the Jupyter notebook and observe how the scheduler now brings the training workload back on load.

+10. Explore the dashboards throughout and familiarise yourself with how quotas and utilisation are laid out